shevaun/shevaun.github.io/_posts/2013-04-25-upgrading-postgresql-from-9-1-to-9-2-on-mac-osx-using-homebrew.markdown

 layout: post
 title: Upgrading PostgreSQL from 9.1 to 9.2 on Mac OSX
 enki_id: 19
-tags: postgresql, homebrew, mac osx
+tags: postgresql homebrew mac osx
 ---

 ## Steps to upgrade PostgreSQL from 9.1 to 9.2 on Mac OSX using Homebrew